Freelance Workers Are Rocking This COVID Crisis

 According to Freelancer’s CEO Matt Barrie (in a comment for CNBC), “while Covid-19 has been the trigger of the already upward trending freelancer movement, this exponential growth can also be attributed to the strong demand for individuals to finally start their own freelance enterprise, work on their own terms and supplement their income.”

 Given the choice, most of us would prefer to be self-employed, pay ourselves, and have time left over for the family.
 As a result of COVID, I think we’ve all whetted our appetites for remote work, and freelancing is really the best of this world.
-Unfortunately, you have to have the client base to support you if you want to make a living doing freelance work; however, if you’ve ever considered freelancing, now is really the time to get your feet wet.
+Unfortunately, you have to have the client base to support you if you want to make a living doing freelance work; however, if you’ve ever considered freelancing, now is really the time to get your feet wet and start rocking it.

 If you’re interested in how to get started, read my post on how I got started with freelance writing and editing!